BlockzeroLabs/aquafi-docs/source/pages/category2/architecture.rst

 Parameters: (bytes32 id, uint256 tokenIdOrAmount, address staker, address contractAddress)

 Description: This function sends the lp tokens back to the staker and sends the fees in token0 and token1 accumulated to index fund.
-It returns fees in token0 & token1 bacck to aqua primaty contract from where aqua gets paid out.
+It returns fees in token0 & token1 back to aqua primaty contract from where aqua gets paid out.